stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 level into positive and all negative review level into negative review in order to reduce clutter and too much information as shown in 1.1.2.
-The plot above shows that negatively reviewed games tend to have lower achievement number compared to mixed and positive games between all genres.
+The plot above shows that negatively reviewed games tend to have lower achievement number compared to mixed and positive games.
+However, there is no signficiant change in this relationship between different genres.

 <!----------------------------------------------------------------------------->